Many would say that Catana hit their high water mark with the 471: we reckon it’s a Classic Catamaran.

 A Great Balance

 With the 471/2, Catana designed a catamaran that was a great compromise between performance and comfort with high build and finish quality.
 There are lighter boats out there, but if you know how to sail them, you will be among the fastest boats out on the water, particularly upwind.
+Designs like this with a mix of performance and comfort have inspired other brands such as Balance Catamarans, (although they have other ideas on the helm position).

 The 471 was designed to be a good all round boat.
 It does everything well, without breaking any outright speed records, and the interior design of the 471 was well thought out and remains popular.
 These are performance cruisers, certainly faster than most crusing catamarans, and the 471 will point well upwind, but they are heavier than other performance brands such as Outremer.
 The Catanas slot in between a Nautitech and an Outremer on the performance/comfort scale.